safaabbes/thesis-project/README.md

 ### TODO List
 (07/12/2022)
-- [ ] Run Baseline Training for 40 epochs and saving confusion matrices for comparision with new models (Use SENTRY's model and original ResNet50)
 - [ ] Create a "confusion matrix" that computes the difference between the baseline and the new model to see the influence of super-classes
 - [ ] Run Model V1 Training with 50 epochs, gamma=alpha=0.5 on all directions
 - [ ] implement Grad-Cam and vizualize fixed samples
-- [x] Implement Model v2 with domainNet clustering
-- [ ] Test Model v2
 - [ ] Try to make hyperparameter fine-tuning with wandb sweep
 - [ ] Implement v3 model (2 cluster model)
 - [ ] Try Tests with CLIP (https://github.com/openai/CLIP)